Man Leaving Office Looking Ahead

 Let’s face it; if there’s one thing holding you back from storming out from your desk chair, never to return, it’s most likely because of pay.

-You should receive normal pay during your notice period, including any benefits you’re entitled to and pension contributions.
+You should receive normal pay during your notice period, including any benefits you are entitled to and pension contributions.
 However, if you neglect to give notice to your employer, and refuse to work it, the employer is not obligated to pay you for any notice you did not work.
 They may even dock holiday pay if you neglect to provide notice, so it’s best to be mindful of what income you could miss out on if you were to take this course of action.
 You would not be obliged to pay your employer the unworked notice either.
-However, by refusing to work your notice, you’re left vulnerable to a potential lawsuit where they could try and recover any losses or damages from you.
+However, by refusing to work your notice, you are left vulnerable to a potential lawsuit where they could try and recover any losses or damages from you.

 Can I take holiday during my notice period?